Ionela-Ana Dascultu Steinberg, Romania

 Michael Gans, the United States

-Michael Gans is Director of Cultural Competence for a Holocaust Survivor Program, a RCSWI, and PhD candidate researching abuse, homophobia, mass-genocide and the transference of transgenerational trauma.
+Michael Gans is Director of Cultural Competence for a Holocaust Survivor Program, an RCSWI, and Ph.D. candidate researching abuse, homophobia, mass-genocide and the transference of transgenerational trauma.
 He has been invited to speak at Yad Vashem, several international universities and is a self-taught filmmaker whose film, Jew Street, won two major awards.
 He is an adjunct lecturer and co-creator of the I-witness Holocaust Field School in which university students explore ways mass-genocide is memorialized in Europe.
 Through clinical social work, Michael seeks to help clients grow and re-story their personal, familial and national narratives rooted in their traumatic memory of abuse, homophobia, slavery, forced displacement, or genocide.

 Dr. Ari Kochavi, Chairman